How a Review is Constructed

 5. Miscellaneous

-1. The Fish - This is obviously the most important element to any fish fry.
+1. The Fish - This is obviously the most important element to any Fish Fry.
 It is the sun in the universe that is the Fish Fry.
-I don't simply rate the establishment as having good fish or not, I rate each and every fish offered at the establishment as I try them.
+We don't simply rate the establishment as having good fish or not, we rate each and every fish offered at the establishment as we try them.
 This way you know if a restaurant has good cod, but not good perch.
 This will help you in choosing the place for you.
-All You Can Eat (AYCE) gets you extra points in my book, if the fish is good enough for me to want more, that is.
+All You Can Eat (AYCE) gets you extra points in our book, if the fish is good enough for us to want more, that is.

-2. The Potato (french fries) - French fries are everywhere, but there are varying degrees to how good french fries are.
-A french fry can't make or break a fish fry on its own, but it is a very important complement to the fish.
-What I expect at a fish fry are 'crinkle cut' style fries which are served so hot I can't eat them, but damned if I don't give it a shot anyway.
-Variations on the french fry (steak fries, waffle fries, etc.) are always welcome as long as they are done well and taste good.
-I always try to note exactly which type of fries is being reviewed on each visit.
+2. The Potato (French fries) - French fries are everywhere, but there are varying degrees to how good French fries are.
+A French fry can't make or break a Fish Fry on its own, but it is a very important complement to the fish.
+What we expect at a Fish Fry are crinkle cut style fries which are served so hot you can't eat them, but damned if we won't give it a shot anyway.
+Variations on the French fry (steak fries, waffle fries, etc.) or potato pancakes are always welcome as long as they are done well and taste good.
+We always try to note exactly which type of fries is being reviewed on each visit.

-3. Tartar Sauce - While fries usually can't ruin a fish fry, tartar sauce can.
-I love a good heavy-on-the-mayo relish tartar sauce - the thicker the better.
-What I can't stand are the tartar sauces that are very 'dilly'.
-These usually seem to consist of sour cream and dill, really similar to the dip that my mom serves with carrots and celery at Christmas.
-This is the kind of 'tartar sauce' I have gotten when I've attempted to have fried fish in California; therefore I call it 'California Tartar Sauce'.
-There are some places in Madison that serve this kind of sauce and I must say that it does make them less desirable; most notably: Dotty Dumpling's Dowry and The Orpheum (best Blue Gill in town and AYCE, if only they had better tartar sauce!).
+3. Tartar Sauce - While fries usually can't ruin a Fish Fry, tartar sauce can.
+We love a good heavy-on-the-mayo relish tartar sauce - the thicker the better.
+We will also accept a ranch-based sauce if it tastes good, but certainly don't prefer it.
+What we can't stand are the tartar sauces that are very dilly.
+These usually seem to consist of sour cream and dill, and are really similar to the dip that your mom serves with carrots and celery at Christmas.
+There are some places in Madison that serve this kind of sauce and I must say that it makes them less desirable.

-4. Bread - I will always give it a try but I try not to fill up on it, especially at an AYCE.
-To keep everyone happy bread needs to be served with a fish fry.
-I even know some people who will use the bread and the fish to make little fish sandwiches.
+4. Bread - We always give it a try, but we try not to fill up on it, especially at an AYCE.
+To keep everyone happy bread needs to be served with a Fish Fry.
+We even know some people who will use the bread and the fish to make little fish sandwiches.